rsbohn/dexter-platz/devlog/2025-09-26-audio-build.md

 - Spawned a ground vehicle rig with its own camera and wired Tab to cycle active viewpoints.
 - Hooked up K/J keys to drive the ground vehicle forward/back independent of the active camera.
 - Renamed the README heading to match the `dexter-platz` repo and refreshed the next-steps list.
+- Added screenshot capture on `P` using Bevy's `ScreenshotPlugin`, dumping files into `screenshots/` and ignoring them in git.
 - Verified the scene visually: base renders as dark green, the center cube responds to the animated lighting sweep.
 - Verified the project builds with `cargo check` (runtime still needs X11 cursor libs).